liyi-david/holboost/README.md

 - the coq-plugin is built and tested only under Coq 8.7.1
 - currently Mac OS and Linux are supported
 - rlwrap is required for better interactive-shell experience
+- yojson library (you may install it through opam)
 - Python 3.6+ is required since some static typing annotations are used

 ## some assumptions